sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

     Video tag not supported.
 </video>
 <br>

-I don't have animations for these abilities, so I'm using an input debugger to indicate exactly when the input is pressed, to show that the projectile appears instantly for the player.
+I don't have animations for these abilities, so I'm using an input debugger to indicate exactly when the input is pressed, to show that the projectile appears instantly for the player when emulating low latency.
 {: .notice--info}

+And if you emulate network conditions with higher ping (greater than whatever you set `MaxPredictionPing` to), you should see a short delay before your fake projectile appears.

 ## Spawning the Authoritative Projectile